IanLunn/Sequence/README.md

 ##What's New?

+###v0.6.5 14/05/2012

+**Note: 0.6.5 may not be backwards compatible with existing themes if those themes use the delayDuringOutInTransitions setting, which has now been renamed to transitionThreshold**

+####New callback
+You can now use afterCurrentFrameAnimatesOut which is triggered once the current frame reaches the end of its animate out transition

+####Minor changes to delayDuringOutInTransitions Setting
+`delayDurintOutInTransitions` option renamed to `transitionThreshold` Fix for `transitionThreshold` which now makes all possible settings work

 ###v0.6.4 09/05/2012
 Minor changes to how the nextButton/prevButton/pauseButton and prependNextButton/prependPrevButton/prependPauseButton options work.
 Now closer match how they are described in the documentation.